On this page, you can find additional configuration for adding PayPal to your Drop-in integration.

 Before you go live

-In the live environment, note that PayPal will only be available if:
+Note that in the live environment, PayPal will only be available if:

 - The shopper is logged in to their PayPal account.